 Work Part-time if you are able and willing

 I work 5.5 days a month for the Alabama Association of Schools Boards.
 It keeps me engaged and productive, but without all the stress of being a school superintendent.
+I enjoy the social aspect and helping people.
 It also earns money for travel and some of our DIY home improvement projects that I blog about.

 If you need just a little something to keep you busy and engaged, think about getting a part-time job.
 I had even considered at one point working in the garden section at Home Depot just to learn about plants and flowers.